 Is that it?

 Pretty much!
-Hopefully, we’ve been able to set you straight on how best to store your coffee beans.
+Hopefully, we’ve been able to set you straight on how best to store your best coffee beans.

 We’ll leave with the best overall advice, which is to just buy the quantity of beans you’re likely to need for a week or two at a time.
 This way, you can minimize storage time and ensure you enjoy your beans at their freshest – just as the roaster intended.